JarvisUrInsane/chrome-extension-count-incrementer/README.md

-# Counter Chrome Extension with Flask Backend
+# Counter Incrementer Chrome Extension with Flask Backend

 This project is a Chrome extension that connects to a Flask backend with an SQLite database.
 Pressing a button in the extension increments a counter, and the updated value is displayed on a webpage.